 Positive change, he found, is a paradoxical balance between contradictory attitudes:

 The most counter-intuitive quadrant is the one where the most breakthrough success can be found: Optimistic, but Skeptical.
 This is where the innovators reside, where inventors who dare to doubt the status quo ask the questions that need to be asked in order for the world to change.
 They need a healthy amount of optimism to believe that the world can change for the better, and that drives them to make transformative things happen.

-In this case, to complete the Positive Paradigm picture, an additional illustration is needed.
+In this case, to complete the Quantum Paradigm picture, an additional illustration is needed.
 “Success” has its shadow side, “failure.”
 Redefining one necessarily redefines the other.
 In the same vein, “achievement” also has an opposite, necessary compliment.

 What’s needed to complete the pattern is the distinction between two words frequently used interchangeably, but which have diametrically opposed meanings: “achievement” versus “attainment.”

 Technically, “attainment” is best used in the context of inward growth.
 An enlightened sage is said to be spiritually attained.
 In contrast, “accomplishment” is correctly used to describe the tangible results of sustained effort on the surface rim of the Life Wheel.

 Anti-social mass murderers are highly accomplished at what they do.
 So are highly successful financial geniuses who “make a killing” on the stock-market — at horrific cost to others.
 (Surely a few names come instantly to mind.)